 Assigned fund balance - Amounts that are constrained by the Department's intent to be used for specific purposes, but that do not meet the criteria to be classified as restricted or committed.
-Intent can be stipulated by the governing body, another body (such as a Finance Committee), or by an official to whom that authority has been given.
-With the exception of the General Fund, this is the residual fund balance classification for governmental funds with positive balances.
+Such intent should be expressed by the Board of Health, or by an official to whom that authority has been given.
+Assignments made by the Board of Health or delegated official can occur during the budget process or throughout the year in the normal course of business.
+Constraints on the use of the assigned amounts can be removed with no formal action.